biraj009/assignment_seventech/README.md

 # assignment_seventech
-This describe incident management application for stores.
+This describes incident management application for stores.